 - being positive and role modelling positive thoughts for your child, such as 'we can handle this' or 'we are going to be OK'

-- correcting any misconceptions by giving clear information about what is happening at each stage of the disaster, such as next steps in the recovery effort.
+- correcting any misconceptions by giving clear information about what is happening at each stage of the disaster, such as next steps in the recovery effort

 If your child doesn't want to talk to you, let them know there are other people they can talk to and that you will always be there for them.

 It's also good for your child to know that there are many people who can help during a natural disaster.
-Talk about the roles a police officer, firefighter, ambulance worker, teacher, friend, neighbour, local doctor and any other support workers play in helping out during and after a disaster.
+Talk about the roles a police officer, firefighter, ambulance officer, teacher, friend, neighbour, local doctor and any other support workers play in helping out during and after a disaster.

 Always remember to keep your conversation at the right level for your child's age, emotional maturity and level of understanding.